botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 And since I do live in a rather hot country, this was an issue for me.
 So I'm glad I upgraded, Face ID is definitely worth it.

 Beyond how practical it is, Face ID is also much safer, especially compared to password protection.
+Unlocking your internet banking app with your face is much more pleasant and much more safe.
+Sure, you still do have your password to it, but since you're hardly ever using it, the chance that someone will pick it up is further reduced.

 ### Flexibility